Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Algorithm

 \section{Algorithm}

-We write out our full proposed algorithm in Algorithm \ref{alg:boas}.
-The algorithm can be decoupled into a few steps: \begin{enumerate}
+Our proposed algorithm is applicable to any recommender system setting in which the recommended content must be recorded precisely at the server without the risk of exposing Type I user data.
+We desire an approach that guarantees user privacy (requirement 1) and financial compliance (requirement 4), without sacrificing too much utility (requirements 2, 4, and 5); our algorithm guarantees (1) and (4) and we test its utility in our experiments.
+At a high level, we combine a recommender system model trained privately (e.g. using DP-FedAvg) with a private selection algorithm (e.g. RR or SNM) to yield recommendations that can be observed precisely by the server while protecting Type I user data.
+Note that we do not provide an explicit theoretical analysis of our method since it is simply a combination of previously published private algorithms.The full approach is detailed in Algorithm \ref{alg:boas}.
+Below we describe each step in detail: \begin{enumerate}

 \item Server-side scoring and candidates retrieval.
 Initially, a recommendation opportunity (e.g., the user navigating to a page on their device) begins the process.
-At the server, all eligible candidates are scored using the non-private context, $c_{server}$, $\{1, \dots, k, \dots, K\}$.
+At the server, all eligible candidates are scored using the non-private context, $c_{server}$.
 The non-private context is any non-user-specific information that the server has to help in the first stage content retrieval process.
 For example, a search term, the local environment (such as what else is on the page, where on the page this content would be shown, what song is currently playing, etc), contextual knowledge about time of day, day of week, time of year, or knowledge about what is currently trending.
 Additionally, there is non-private information about each piece of content specifically, such as its genre, expert tags or labels, and historical population-wide engagement statistics (e.g., click rate, watch rate, skip rate, etc.).

 \item Server-side ranking.
 Candidates are ranked according to their score, $s^{server}$.
-If payment amounts can depend on the context (as in advertising), a set of non-private prices, $\overrightarrow{P}$, which depend on $\overrightarrow{S^{server}}$, may also be calculated and persisted.
+If payment amounts can depend on the context (as in advertising), a set of non-private prices, $\overrightarrow{P}$, which depend on $\overrightarrow{S^{server}}$, may also be calculated and persisted (more details in Appendix \ref{pricing}).